marcomessa/tailwind-modal/README.md

 Simple modal with ready-to-use Tailwind css's markup.

-This is a developer ready package which I use in my dev pipeline.
-It simply adds a ready-to-be-edited modal functionality.
+This is a small package ready to be dropped in into your pipeline.
+It simply adds a minimal modal functionality to your project.

 It uses a simple es6 class, so you have to take care about transpile (if you need it).
 Hope this could save a bit of time to someone!